• About Us

 Election Hours For All City of Sheboygan Polling Locations - 7:00 A.M. to 8:00 P.M.

 NOTE: THE CITY MAP HAS BEEN UPDATED AGAIN FOR 2022 ELECTIONS!!!
-City Voting Wards have been redistricted, you might have a new polling place!
+City Voting Wards change often, you might have a new polling place!

 For the most up to date info please visit myvote.wi.gov/FindMyPollingPlace